cemac/SWIFTDB/README.md

 * [jquery](https://api.jquery.com/jquery.ajax/)
 * [bootstrap javascript](https://getbootstrap.com/docs/3.3/javascript/)
 * A script is added to view.html to add in a select all check checkbox
+* A script has been added to redirect to https

 ## Static ##